S T O S S Books

 The Breath from the Mouth Dwells in the Heart

-However, Durrwell writes, “It is there, in our hearts, in the intimate depths of the believer, that the Spirit chooses his dwelling.
-In God himself the Holy Spirit of God reaches the ‘depths’ (cf. 1 Cor.
-2:10).
-He is, as it were, the heart of God.”[2][3][4]
+Francois-Xavier Durrwell writes, “It is there, in our hearts, in the intimate depths of the believer, that the Spirit chooses his dwelling.
+In God himself, the Holy Spirit of God reaches the ‘depths’ (cf. 1 Cor 2:10).
+He is, as it were, the heart of God.”[4][5][6]
 St. Robert Bellarmine, Theologian and Doctor of the Church, is known as the father of apologists.
-In his three-volume work titled, Disputationes de Controversiis Christianae Fidei adversus hujus temporis Haereticos, Bellarmine tells us the Holy Spirit is the heart of God — is the Spirit of God.[5]
-St. Hildegard tells us, “In the heart of the radiant Father [SML] … burns the Holy Spirit.”[6]
+In his three-volume work titled Disputationes de Controversiis Christianae Fidei adversus hujus temporis Haereticos, Bellarmine tells us the Holy Spirit is the heart of God—is the Spirit of God.[7]
+St. Hildegard says, “In the heart of the radiant Father [SML] … burns the Holy Spirit.”[8]

-Jesus tells us, “[O]ut of the abundance of the heart the mouth speaks” (Mt.
+Jesus tells us, “Out of the abundance of the heart the mouth speaks” (Mt.
 12:34).
-Mouth in Scripture refers to that which fruitfully expresses (sends out) the overflow of the heart.
-Not only the mouth sends out, but it also takes in (in the form of Actual grace) whatever is to reach the heart.
+Mouth in Scripture refers to that which expresses (sends out) the overflow of the heart.
+The mouth not only sends out (exhales), but it also inhales (in the form of Actual grace) whatever is to reach the heart.
 Matthew writes, “Do you not see that whatever goes into the mouth passes into the stomach, and so passes on” (Mt.
 15:17)?
 Does Mt.
 15:17-19 contradict the previous sentence?
 When talking about Actual Grace, the answer is No!
-See explanation in Endnote.[7]

 The Mouth of Man

 Let’s look at a passage that will show us that God is frequently not referring to the literalistic biological mouth when using the word in Scripture.
-While the entire scriptural mouth (the body) of a person contributes to an expression, verbal expression through the literalistic biological mouth may or may not occur.
+While a person's entire scriptural mouth (the body)contributes to an expression, verbal expression through the literalistic biological mouth may or may not occur.
 God addressed himself to the Israelites concerning the commandments and the decrees of the Law.
-He said, “For this commandment which I command you this day is not too hard for you, neither is it far off ... the word is very near you; it is in your mouth [your body] and in your heart [your spirit] so that you can do it” (Deut.
-30:11,14).
-We do with our entire body — not just the biological mouth.
-JP II writes, “In the text of the prophets the body speaks a ‘language.’”[12]
-From where does speech exit the body?
+He said, “For this commandment which I command you this day is not too hard for you, neither is it far off ... the word is very near you; it is in your mouth [your body] and in your heart [your spirit] so that you can do it” (Deut 30:11, 14).
+We do with our entire body—not just the biological mouth.
+JP II writes, “In the text of the prophets the body speaks a ‘language.’ ”[14] From where does speech exit the body?
 The mouth.

-According to St. Hildegard, virtues work through the body and soul together;[13] “a virtue is a divine quality that … fully incarnates itself [SML].”[14]
+According to St. Hildegard, virtues work through the body and soul together;[15] “a virtue is a divine quality that … fully incarnates itself [SML].”[16]
 What does this mean?
-It means: as the heart is purified, so also is the body.
+It means that as the heart is purified, so, too, is the body.
 We discussed this earlier.
 The higher powers of the soul (where the Holy Spirit dwells) are not fenced off from the lower powers (which control the body).
 Why is this necessary?
-In its role as the mouth of the overflow of the spiritual heart, the body must accurately express (both sense-ably and meta-sense-ably) virtuous acts which will bear good fruit.
-West tells us that the body simply gives expression to the experiences of the heart;[15] the spirit expresses itself in the language of the body.[16]
+In its role as the mouth of the overflow of the spiritual heart, the body must accurately express (both sense-ably and meta-sense-ably) virtuous acts that will bear good fruit.
+West tells us that the body gives expression to the experiences of the heart;[17] the spirit expresses itself in the language of the body.[18]

 ENDNOTES: